robleroni/Puerro/docs/04-Virtual-DOM.md

 ## Creating a Virtual DOM

-Since the virtual DOM is just an JavaScript objects, we can create it like this:
+Since the virtual DOM is just an JavaScript objects, it can be created like this:

 ```js
 const vDOM = {